MBrassey/waviii-wallet/README.md

 ─── [waviii Token](https://github.com/luc1dLife/waviii)

 iiiWallet is a web3 wallet designed specifically for the waviii Ethereum Token.
 This is the Tier-1 token wallet included in the waviii Decentralized Application Suite.

+Capabilities in this release include Metamask integration and to send and receive waviii token.
+The web wallet also displays account address, balance, and sent transaction history.